chapeupreto/andygrunwald.github.io/content/post/typo3-analytics-release-of-version-v0.1.0.md

 The project grows and grows :)
 The next release of [TYPO3-Analytics in version v0.1.0](https://github.com/andygrunwald/TYPO3-Analytics/releases/tag/v0.1.0) is out!
-This release covers various nice features, enhancements and bugfixes.
+This release covers various nice features, enhancements, and bugfixes.

 <!--more-->